The holidays can run you a pretty penny if you’re not careful — especially if you’re not yet in the habit of budgeting for them throughout the year.

 When my family cut back on gift giving — both in the number of gifts given to each other, and the number of people on the list — we discovered something surprising.
 The holidays were just plain nicer.
 There was less stress (both before and afterward) and more time to just enjoy doing things together.
 Plus, the gifts we did give and receive were appreciated more.

 They may surprise you and join in.
 Or maybe not, and that’s fine too.
-Gift giving doesn’t have to be reciprocal, so long as you’re a gracious and appreciative recipient.
+Gift giving doesn’t have to be an exchange, so long as you’re a gracious and appreciative recipient.
 Or maybe they’ll mention that they already got you something for this year, but they think it’s a great idea for next year.

 (If you’re on the fence about tips two and three, read this post about gifts.
 We stressed out about doing it but nothing bad happened!)